progit/progit/de/02-git-basics/01-chapter2.markdown

 	*.[oa]
 	*~

-The first line tells Git to ignore any files ending in .o or .a — object and archive files that may be the product of building your code.
+The first line tells Git to ignore any files ending in `.o` or `.a` — *object* and *archive* files that may be the product of building your code.
 The second line tells Git to ignore all files that end with a tilde (`~`), which is used by many text editors such as Emacs to mark temporary files.
-You may also include a log, tmp, or pid directory; automatically generated documentation; and so on.
-Setting up a .gitignore file before you get going is generally a good idea so you don’t accidentally commit files that you really don’t want in your Git repository.
+You may also include a `log`, `tmp`, or `pid` directory; automatically generated documentation; and so on.
+Setting up a `.gitignore` file before you get going is generally a good idea so you don’t accidentally commit files that you really don’t want in your Git repository.

 Die erste Zeile weist Git an, alle Dateien zu ignorieren, die mit einem `.o` oder `.a` enden (also Objekt- und Archiv-Dateien, die von deinem Build-System erzeugt werden).
 Die zweite Zeile bewirkt, dass alle Dateien ignoriert werden, die mit einer Tilde (`~`) enden.
 Viele Texteditoren speichern ihre temporären Dateien auf diese Weise, wie bespielsweise Emacs.
 Du kannst außerdem Verzeichnisse wie `log`, `tmp` oder `pid` hinzufügen, automatisch erzeugte Dokumentation, und so weiter.
 Es ist normalerweise empfehlenswert, eine `.gitignore` Datei anzulegen, bevor man mit der eigentlichen Arbeit anfängt, damit man nicht versehentlich Dateien ins Repository hinzufügt, die man dort nicht wirklich haben will.

-The rules for the patterns you can put in the .gitignore file are as follows:
+The rules for the patterns you can put in the `.gitignore` file are as follows:

 Die Regeln für Einträge in der `.gitignore` Datei sind:

-*	Blank lines or lines starting with # are ignored.
+*	Blank lines or lines starting with `#` are ignored.
 *	Standard glob patterns work.
 *	You can end patterns with a forward slash (`/`) to specify a directory.
 *	You can negate a pattern by starting it with an exclamation point (`!`).